Skip navigation

 You can also consider some other options instead of or in addition to medication.
 For instance, you can try spritzing the carrier with a product that contains synthetic pheromones, which can have a calming effect on cats.
 Or your cat may benefit from wearing a snug-fitting shirt in the car.
 Such a garment swaddles your cat tightly and may help relax them.

-If you're traveling a long distance with your cat, be sure to take breaks.
-Cats need to stretch their legs too.
+When going on a long journey with your cat, remember to schedule regular breaks.
+Just like us, cats need to move around and stretch their legs during extended travels.
 When you stop, give your cat the opportunity to use the litter box and have a drink of water.
 Depending on the length of the ride, you may need to plan for a meal break as well.

-• Book well in advance of your trip since some airlines restrict the number of pets that can be in the cabin during a flight or have flights that do not allow pets, which can limit your options.
+• Book well before your trip since some airlines restrict the number of pets that can be in the cabin during a flight or have flights that do not allow pets, which can limit your options.

-• Check with the airline before you buy your ticket and make sure you understand their policy on cats.
+• Check with the airline before buying your ticket and ensure you understand their cat policy.
 You'll want to know things like what size cat carrier they allow and if you'll need to bring along vaccination records or a health certificate from your veterinarian.

 • Give yourself extra time at the airport since things can take longer with your cat.
 For instance, you'll need to take your cat out of the carrier when you go through the TSA checkpoint since it has to go into the X-ray machine.